SirLich/SkillSchemeFactions/README.md

 # SkillSchemeFactions

 SkillSchemeFactions was forked from illyriaFactions on December 17th.
 This work is in no way supported or affiliated with FactionUUID or any of its children.

+Body
+=

 illyriaFactions is a fork of the popular Factions plugin FactionsUUID.
 Our goal is to make the ultimate competitive factions experience.